Scott Bottoms

-Scott Bottoms is an American far-right politician who is a Colorado state representative from Colorado Springs.
+Scott T. Bottoms is an American politician who is a Colorado state representative from Colorado Springs.
 A Republican, Bottoms represents Colorado House of Representatives District 15, which includes much of eastern Colorado Springs and Cimarron Hills in El Paso County.
-Bottoms has described himself as "anti-establishment."

 Background

-Bottoms, a United States Navy veteran, is the pastor of the Church at Briargate in Colorado Springs' Briargate neighborhood.
+Bottoms, a United States Navy veteran, is the pastor of the Church At Briargate in Colorado Springs' Briargate neighborhood.

 Political career

-In the first day of the 2023 legislative session, 8 Republicans in the state House voted Bottoms for Speaker of the House.
-The vote was ultimately unsuccessful.
+Bottoms is considered one of the most conservative members in the state legislature.
+He has previously described himself as part of the political far-right and as "anti-establishment".
 Bottoms has a strong stance against abortion and transgender rights, calling them "demonic" throughout his campaign.
-He has also falsely claimed that during the January 6 attack of the Capitol, the FBI "lured" the rioters into the building.
+He has also falsely claimed that Planned Parenthood sells the body parts of aborted fetuses and that during the January 6 attack of the Capitol, the FBI "lured" the rioters into the building.
+Bottoms has also promoted election-related conspiracy theories.

+In January 20, 2025, Bottoms announced his candidacy for the 2026 Colorado gubernatorial election.